tenzir/tenzir/changelog/unreleased/features/lsvast-segmetns--2247.md

-The 'lsvast' utility will now print the whole content of a segment if a store file is given as argument.
+The 'lsvast' tool now prints the whole content of store files when given a store file as an argument.